-To ensure successful, in-depth, district-wide use, the planning moves from establishing readiness and adopting a new initiative to a thoughtful launch and clearly articulated vision for sustaining the work.
+To ensure successful, in-depth, district-wide use, the planning moves from establishing readiness and adopting a new initiative to a thoughtful launch and a clearly articulated vision for sustaining the work.

-- Comprehensive teacher institutes
+- Comprehensive teacher institutes – in person and virtual

 - Ongoing capacity-building support – in person and virtually – for district, site, and classroom leaders to gain deep knowledge and take ownership of the work.